malikinss/PyGen/PyGen for Beginners/9_string_data_type/9_4_string_methods_2/readme.md

 ## Conclusion 🚀

-By completing this lesson, you will develop strong skills in using Python string methods for search, replace, and format tasks.
+By completing this lesson, I will develop strong skills in using Python string methods for search, replace, and format tasks.
 These methods are essential tools for data preprocessing, text analysis, and general-purpose programming.